 The results are the same as in the conventional procedure, but the approach, the path taken, and the method of derivation are different.

-There are two fundamental physical phenomena that led to the birth of the Theory of Relativity and characterized its development.
+There are two fundamental physical phenomena that led to the birth of the Theory of Relativity and have characterised its development.

 The first is the postulate of constancy of the speed of light for all inertial frames of reference.
 The second is the variability of mass as a function of speed.

-The conventional method of derivation of the theory starts from the postulate of the constancy of the speed of light and uses kinematics with the Lorentz transformations.
+The conventional method of deriving the theory starts from the postulate of the constancy of the speed of light and uses kinematics with the Lorentz transformations.

 Our approach to relativity is based on the variability of mass